judyandiealvarez/SiNS/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

+### Quick Start for Contributors

 1. Fork the repository
 2. Create a feature branch